 My current project in the shop is a 48” diameter round solid wood walnut table.
 The tabletop will be constructed of 8 walnut planks glued together.
-The legs will have a slight taper, and per customer request the apron of the table will be a minimal of 2 ¼” tall to provide maximum legroom to prevent from banging knees.
+The legs will have a slight taper, and per customer request, the apron of the table will be a minimum of 2 ¼” tall to provide maximum legroom to prevent banging knees.

 Project Update 2/23/2013